-The fact is alarming, especially when America is regarded the most advanced and successful of all nations in the world.
+The fact is alarming, especially when America is regarded as the most advanced and successful of all nations in the world.

 Modern day life is all about urgency, multitasking and automation.
-We work 24/7 - 365, so It’s natural to get bogged down with endless to-do lists.
+We work 24/7 - 365, so it’s natural to get bogged down with endless to-do lists.

 Stress is harmful because it often leads to poor lifestyle decisions - which lead to health complications.